 On Friday last week, Dave and I were both still off work and celebrating my birthday.
 We decided to go and visit the Sea life Centre, but first, we obviously needed to fuel up.
-Dave had a voucher for money of food at Coast to Coast, and it was near the Sea life Centre, we decided to pop in to their Broad Street restaurant.
+Dave had a voucher for money off food at Coast to Coast, and as it was near the Sea life Centre, we decided to pop in to their Broad Street restaurant.

 We’d never actually eaten at Coast to Coast before, beyond the portion of Calamari I ate as a Superbowl snack, but when we chose it as our Superbowl viewing venue, we were impressed.
 We liked the interior, the music and the drinks, so it seemed a good bet for a quick lunch.

-Now, it is a pet peeve of mine when a restaurant wait until after you’ve ordered to tell you that something is available.
+Now, it is a pet peeve of mine when a restaurant wait until after you’ve ordered to tell you that something is unavailable.
 Unfortunately, this happened and our waitress had to return to our table a few minutes after we’d ordered, to tell me the Roadside Sliders I wanted were sold out.
-As it was 12.30 on a Friday, this was even more a little annoying, as it was likely they’d sold out the night before.
+As it was 12.30 on a Friday, this was a little annoying, as it was likely they’d sold out the night before.
 Why couldn’t they have told me when I tried to order in the first place?

 Instead, I switched my order to a Bacon and Cheese Burger, which comes with fries and slaw.
 The burger itself was pretty good, if a little on the lukewarm side.
 It was a large burger without being so huge you couldn’t get your mouth round it.
 The bacon was crisp and there was a good mix of salad and mayo.
 The fries were crisp and still fluffy inside.
 To my surprise though, the slaw was the stand out.
 I find the UK version of Coleslaw pretty bland, but this was peppery and tasty, with plenty of crunch.